selivan/elastalert-docker/README.md

 # ElastAlert-Docker

 This Dockerfile will build a Docker image of [ElastAlert](https://github.com/Yelp/elastalert).
-It is based on https://github.com/jertel/elastalert-docker
+It is based on [jertel/elastalert-docker](https://github.com/jertel/elastalert-docker).

 ## Docker Hub and staleness

-The pre-built image is available at https://hub.docker.com/r/selivan/elastalert-docker.
-It is certainly going to become stale over time, so it is easier to build a fresh image localy.
+The pre-built image is available at DockerHub: [selivan/elastalert-docker](https://hub.docker.com/r/selivan/elastalert-docker).
+It is going to become stale over time, so it is easier for you to build a fresh image localy.

 ## Building localy